 Alternatively known as the Moss Locust and the Rose Acacia, the Bristly Locust is a form of the deciduous and beautiful shrub.
 Traditionally found in the South Eastern parts of the United States, of late, they are also grown in multiple other regions and certain parts of North America.

 A defining feature of the Bristly Locust Tree is its beautiful green leaves that thrive on bristly stems.
-These leaves as well as the pinkish flowers exude a beautiful fragrance that often attracts butterflies, bees, and a range of other insects.
-Insects primarily thrive in these trees during the late Summer and Spring months, and in some instances, you might even observe the reddish-brown seedpods along with the flowers.
+These leaves, as well as the pinkish flowers, exude a beautiful fragrance that often attracts butterflies, bees, and a range of other insects.
+Insects primarily thrive in these trees during the late summer and spring months, and in some instances, you might even observe the reddish-brown seedpods along with the flowers.

 The Bristly Locust is popular for its excellent erosion control.
-So, if you live in a site affected by erosion, you might consider growing the tree there.
+So, if you live on a site affected by erosion, you might consider growing the tree there.
 Such is the case because these trees have an inherent ability to provide thick and quick vegetation to almost all vital areas that require some degree of stability.

-When the Bristly Locust had first originated, the natives started calling it the Cherokee.
+When the Bristly Locust first originated, the natives started calling it the Cherokee.
 At that point, it was planted primarily for medicinal uses.
 While some individuals used it to treat toothaches, others brewed a tonic from it to feed cows.